Partner with us to help Obies translate their liberal arts education into meaningful careers.

 Career development is more than a way to get that first job or internship—it is a framework that helps students integrate the many dimensions of their educational experience.
 It is also a powerful tool to facilitate social mobility by leveling the playing field for all students.
 These principles are at the core of our programs and advising.

 When thinking about life after Oberlin, students rely on advice from faculty, who are at the center of the academic experience and therefore well-positioned to contribute to conversations about careers.
-With your encouragement, students are more likely to take advantage of all the Career Development Center has to offer.
+With your encouragement, students are more likely to take advantage of all that Career Exploration and Development has to offer.

 Together, we can help Obies expand their idea of what is possible.